Theertha Satish: Early life

 Both of Satish's parents have been fully supportive of her involvement in cricket.
 She and her father watch the game on television together.
-She, in turn, is a supporter of Chennai Super Kings, and especially Ruturaj Gaikwad, one of CSK's top order batters.
+She is a supporter of Chennai Super Kings, and especially Ruturaj Gaikwad, one of CSK's top order batters.

 International career

-In November 2021, Satish was named in UAE's WT20I squad for the 2021 ICC Women's T20 World Cup Asia Qualifier in Dubai.
+In November 2021, Satish was named in UAE's WT20I squad for the 2021 ICC Women's T20 World Cup Asia Qualifier which was held in Dubai.
 On 22 November 2021, she made her Women's Twenty20 International (WT20I) debut for the UAE against Malaysia in the first match of that tournament.
 She top scored with 46 runs in 48 balls, and was awarded player of the match, which the UAE won by 30 runs.

 Later in the tournament, from which the UAE emerged as the overall victor, Satish twice again top scored, with 64* in 53 balls against Bhutan, and 47 in 46 balls against Nepal.
-In the match against Bhutan, she also shared with Chamani Seneviratna in a second wicket partnership of 131.
+In the match against Bhutan, she also shared with Chamani Seneviratna in a second-wicket partnership of 131.
 She finished the tournament with the highest aggregate and average of any player, at 165 and 41.25, respectively.

 In March 2022, Satish was selected in the UAE team for the 2022 GCC Women's Gulf Cup in Muscat, Oman.
 In that tournament, her highest score was 41 in 23 balls against Oman.
 The following month, she again turned out for the UAE, in a 4-match bilateral series against Hong Kong at the Malek Cricket Ground in Ajman.
 In the first match of that series, she shared with Kavisha Kumari in a partnership of 83 for the second wicket.
 Her top score in the series was 47 in 34 balls in the second match.
 In November 2022, she scored 107* in 57 balls in an Under-19 Women's T20I match against United States of America, after scoring 70 in 56 balls in the previous match of the bilateral series.

+In a 2025 Women's T20 World Cup Qualifier, on 10 May 2025, she was part of the UAE team that became the first team in the history of cricket to retire out all 10 batters in a T20I game to force a decision in a match threatened by looming rain.
+Satish scored 74 not out in the match in an unbroken opening stand of 192 with her captain Esha Oza who made 113*.

 Domestic career

-In May 2022, Satish was recruited to play in the privately-run 2022 FairBreak Invitational T20 in Dubai.
+In May 2022, Satish was recruited to play in the privately run 2022 FairBreak Invitational T20 in Dubai.
 She was allocated to the Falcons team.

 In October 2022, she played for UAE in Women's Twenty20 Asia Cup.